Circelpod/circlepod-doc/docs/intro.md

 2. Choose your wallet type
 :::tip Wallet Type
-We provide `Sollet`, `Solflare`, and `Bonfida` now, and we'll provide more wallet type in the future!
+We provide `Sollet`, `Solflare` now, and we'll provide more wallet type in the future!
 :::
 ![Wallet Type](/img/tutorial/wallet-type.png)